-Access applications for Kendal Calling are now open for 2018.
+Access applications for Kendal Calling are now closed.

 Kendal Calling is a 3 to 4 day festival set in the beautiful lake district with over 10 stages featuring regional, national and international talent.
 We work closely with Attitude is Everything to provide an event site which is accessible, and to that end we are pleased to announce that we have received their Silver Award in accessibility on site and we are the first festival to be awarded the access starts online status.

 Please note: The accessibility facilities are only available to festival goers with permanent disabilities, so broken legs, recent injuries, recent operations, elderly and pregnant women do not qualify.

 If you would like more information on the access facilities at the event or to get in touch with us please email email@example.com or write to us at: Kendal Calling Access, Office 102, 19 Lever Street, Manchester, M1 1AN.
 We aim to respond to all enquiries within 2-3 days.

 The festival is held at the Lowther Deer Park, Cumbria.
 The land is ancient woodland and farm land with grass and some uneven ground.
 There is a tarmac road running through the middle of the Main Arena.
 The Main Arena has a number of small hills inside its perimeter.
 There is a gravel road that runs around the edge of the Accessible Campsite.
 The Accessible Car Park is located within the Accessible Campsite.
 The ground leading from the accessible car park and campsite to the Main Arena entrance consists of gravel road and grass.
 The distance is approximately 400 metres.
 The Main Arena is 300 metres from the main gate to the furthest perimeter edge.

 Please note: The weather conditions can dramatically affect the ground conditions, so wherever possible please try to consider what preparations you may need to make and equipment you may need to bring along.